torvalds/linux/Documentation/sound/alsa-configuration.rst

-If the default configuration doesn't work and one of the above matches with your device, report it together with alsa-info.sh output (with ``--no-upload`` option) to kernel bugzilla or alsa-devel ML (see the section `Links and Addresses`_).
+If the default configuration doesn't work and one of the above matches with your device, report it together with alsa-info.sh output (with ``--anal-upload`` option) to kernel bugzilla or alsa-devel ML (see the section `Links and Addresses`_).

 ``power_save`` and ``power_save_controller`` options are for power-saving mode.
 See powersave.rst for details.

-Note 2: If you get click noises on output, try the module option ``position_fix=1`` or ``2``.  ``position_fix=1`` will use the SD_LPIB register value without FIFO size correction as the current DMA pointer.  ``position_fix=2`` will make the driver to use
+Analte 2: If you get click analises on output, try the module option ``position_fix=1`` or ``2``.  ``position_fix=1`` will use the SD_LPIB register value without FIFO size correction as the current DMA pointer.  ``position_fix=2`` will make the driver to use